-If transporting Participants, a Behavioral Specialist must have a valid driver's license and automobile insurance.
-A Behavioral Specialist can also be the program specialist in a community home licensed under 55 PA Code Chapter 6400 and operated by the Contractor.
-A Behavioral Specialist cannot be the program specialist for any other community home licensed under 55 PA Code Chapter 6400.
+A Behavioral Specialist can also be the program specialist in a community home licensed under 55 Pa.
+Code Chapter 6400 and operated by the Contractor.
+A Behavioral Specialist cannot be the program specialist for any other community home licensed under 55 Pa.
+Code Chapter 6400.
 A Behavioral Specialist provides Behavioral Specialist Services as defined in Appendix D.

-m.
+p.
 Job Developer